stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 In this chapter these issues are addressed by the introduction of the following:

+* New JOVE components to separate the various activities into reusable, coherent components.

 * Synchronisation to fully utilise the multi-threaded nature of the Vulkan pipeline.

 * A GLFW keyboard handler to gracefully exit the application.

-* New JOVE components to separate the rendering process and the application logic.

 * An animation framework.